RaghuVaranKula/Capstone_Starbucks_Project/README.md

  - Model performance indicated that demographic features significantly influence the effectiveness of offers.
  - Suggestions for targeted marketing strategies were developed based on the insights gained from the analysis.

+## Contribution
+If you would like to contribute to this project or have suggestions, please feel free to open an issue or submit a pull request from the [GitHub repo](https://github.com/RaghuVaranKula/Capstone_Starbucks_Project.git).

 ## Acknowledgements
  - Udacity for providing the framework and data for this capstone project.
  - Starbucks for the dataset simulating customer behavior on the rewards mobile app.

+## License
+This project is not licensed.